5 Great Family Friendly Duluth Winter Adventures

 Tip: You can access a bunch of great information about Duluth’s local trails on the Duluth Cross Country Ski Club website.

-This is one of my absolute favorite winter activities and it is certainly growing in popularity.
 With the growing network of trails and the nearly completed Duluth Traverse, Duluth has become the fat tire biking destination of the Midwest.
 I might be a little biased but the trails here are amazing.
-Our fat bike tours are the perfect way to try it out and get some great insight into the sport, riding technique, and equipment and have a heck of a fun day on the trails.
+Private fat bike tours are the perfect way to try it out and get some great insight into the sport, riding technique, and equipment and have a heck of a fun day on the trails.
 Give it a try and I’m pretty darned sure you’ll be hooked like me.

 Related: First Time Fat Tire Biking in Duluth